eclipse-kuksa/kuksa-incubation/seat_service/README.md

 #### Prerequisites

 Most existing build scripts rely on that you have Docker installed.
-Some scripts also assumes that you use Ubuntu 20.04 as development environment, by for example building binaries locally and then copying to a docker environment based on Ubuntu 20.04.
+Some scripts also assumes that you use Ubuntu 22.04 as development environment, by for example building binaries locally and then copying to a docker environment based on Ubuntu 22.04.
+Conan config is setup to verify gcc-version against configuration in `toolchains`.

 1. Install and configure (if needed) local authentication proxy e.g. CNTLM or Px
 1. Install and configure docker: [Get Docker](https://docs.docker.com/get-docker/)

+Some hints if you want to update to a different environment and not change overall architecture

+1. Select the new Debian version to use
+2. Update base-image accordingly in all Dockerfile and in repo `.github/workflows` for seat service.
+3. Check default `gcc`version in that Ubuntu version and update version in files in `toolchains`.

 #### Usage on CLI

 **NOTE:** Building Seat Service on `aarch64` host is not supported at the moment.

-##### Building on Ubuntu 20.04
+##### Building on Ubuntu 22.04

 You can use dedicated build docker script [docker-build.sh](./docker-build.sh) if host environment matches target (Ubuntu 20.04).
 Note that you may need to install dependencies - use [.devcontainer/Dockerfile](.devcontainer/Dockerfile) as reference.